tparchman/778_unix/text_processing/text_processing_tutorial.md

 The ampersand (&) will cause the job to run in the background.
 Thus, you will have the normal prompt back in your terminal window, and closing it will not affect the job.

+You can use `top` or `ps` to identify the process number of the `jot` job in oder to kill it.
+If you use `top`, you can find the job in the list.
+The `ps` command will return a list of job ids running by the user:

+    $ ps

+After you identify the job id (e.g., 77654), you can stop it:

+    $ kill 77564

 # I. Unix text processing